 - Efficient official plugins: Vue.js offers a collection of official libraries for processes like routing and many others.

-- It’s not backed up by corporations.
-Some developers consider having Google or Facebook backing up a framework to be an advantage.
-For others, however, the support of companies who exploit user data is one of the deal-breakers.
+- It’s not backed by corporations: Some developers consider having Google or Facebook back up a framework an advantage.
+For others, however, the support of companies that exploit user data is one of the drawbacks.

 Why do developers use React?

 React is the first JS front-end framework for many developers.
-Many teams that didn’t work with JS frameworks before start their journey with React, because it’s the biggest and the most popular one.
-Let’s take a look at the main reasons why some developers choose to keep working in React.
+Many teams that didn’t work with JS frameworks before start their journey with React because it’s the biggest and the most popular one.
+Let’s take a look at the main reasons some developers choose to keep working in React.

-- JSX makes writing custom components easier.
-It’s a syntax extension, used by React, that allows you to write your own components in HTML.
-It’s a universal solution for web apps with rich user interface and functionality since built-in solutions aren’t always enough.
+- JSX makes writing custom components easier: It’s a syntax extension used by React that allows you to write your own components in HTML.
+JSX is a universal solution for web apps with rich user interfaces and functionality since built-in solutions aren’t always enough.

-- SEO-friendliness: web applications, written in JavaScript, are difficult to optimize.
-Search bots often fail to process content on JS-based pages correctly (especially in single-page apps where the page is always rewriting the contents dynamically).
+- SEO-friendliness: Web applications written in JavaScript are difficult to optimize.
+Search bots often fail to process content on JS-based pages correctly (especially in single-page apps, where the page always rewrites the contents dynamically).

-Obviously the biggest advantage of React in comparison to other frameworks is its universality and flexibility.
-The rich ecosystem of the frameworks allows building rich functionality, constantly improving performance, adapting the app to many browsers and devices, and experimenting with an interface.
+Obviously, the biggest advantage of React compared to other frameworks is its universality and flexibility.
+The rich ecosystem of the frameworks allows for building rich functionality, constantly improving performance, adapting the app to many browsers and devices, and experimenting with an interface.

 Comparing the two: Vue vs React analysis

-You probably already have some understanding of which framework suits your development style and project needs more.
+You probably already have some idea of which framework best suits your development style and project needs.
 However, don’t rush to the final decision.
-Now we are going to put two frameworks side by side to examine their strong and weak suits.
+Now, we are going to put two frameworks side by side to examine their strong and weak suits.

 Popularity

-Vue.js is currently used by about 800,000 websites worldwide.
-It holds the second place by the popularity in Stack Overflow JS frameworks survey, right after React JS.
+Vue.js is currently utilized by over 4.7 million websites worldwide.
+It holds the second place in popularity in the Stack Overflow JS frameworks survey, right after React JS.

 Performance

-JavaScript frameworks use the Document Object Model to render HTML pages.
+JavaScript frameworks use DOM (Document Object Model) to render HTML pages.
 Documents are created in a tree structure, also known as a DOM tree.
 DOM’s organization and performance define the efficiency of the framework.
 If the process of creating and processing DOMs is fast and intuitive, the framework will be working quickly.

 React uses a virtual DOM – a standalone object model that doesn’t depend on a browser.
 The framework automatically renders HTML pages.
-Vue also uses virtual DOM, and the structural principles are similar to React.
-This is why the speed and performance quality of Vue vs React performance don’t differ much.
+Vue also uses a virtual DOM, and its structural principles are similar to React.
+This is why the speed and performance quality of Vue vs. React performance don’t differ much.

 Vue automatically tracks components – you don’t need to identify each updated one with a specific component.
-There’s no need for additional optimization and extensive commands, which obviously contributes to Vue js performance and speed.
+There’s no need for additional optimization and extensive commands, and that obviously contributes to Vue.js performance and speed.

 Scaling

-Both frameworks have an efficient routine and scaling solutions.
-As one of the examples (there are more ways), let’s analyze Flux/Redux – commands that allow tracking and managing state changes.
+Both frameworks have efficient routines and scaling solutions.
+As one of the examples (there are more ways), let’s analyze Flux/Redux – functions that allow tracking and managing state changes.
 You can organize state changes into standalone functions and set conditions for each of them.
 If one function undergoes multiple changes, you can divide them and execute the change separately.

-Dumb components, on the other hand, don’t have to be too complex.
-Their main task is to process “props” – instruction from smart components, and execute operations in DOM.
+Dumb components, on the other hand, do not need to be overly complex.
+Their main task is to process props – instructions from smart components – and execute operations in the DOM.
 This system makes React development easier and contributes to faster performance.
-It’s also a major advantage for scaling: all your components are neatly organized with regards to their complexity and responsibilities.
+It’s also a major advantage for scaling: all components are neatly organized according to their complexity and responsibilities.

 Vue adopted a similar approach and even enabled support for Redux.
 However, the main selling point of Vue’s scalability is Vuex – a native system for state management.
 Also, Vue offers a lot of official libraries for scaling and routine, while React outsourced library management to the community.

-Both Vue and React have tools that allow generating new projects.
-React has Create-react-app, whereas Vue has a CLI generator.
+Both Vue and React have tools that allow for the generation of new projects.
+React has Create React App, whereas Vue has a CLI generator.
 Both allow using templates, saving features, and handling dependencies.

 Adapting to Mobile Devices

 Vue.js doesn’t have a similar custom solution, but it supports Weex – a mobile UI framework developed by Alibaba Group.
-The framework uses Vue components to build iOS and Android apps and allow reusing web code.
+The framework uses Vue components to build iOS and Android apps and allows for the reuse of web code.
+There is also Vue Native, a framework that acts as a wrapper for React Native, which allows developers to build mobile apps using Vue syntax.
+However, it is not as widely adopted as React Native.

 If we were to choose among the two, React would likely be our go-to option.
 It’s a tried and proven mobile framework, and it’s often one of the main reasons for developers to learn React Native in the first place.
 Weex is a lot less known, the community is not as active, and you’d have a hard time finding free educational resources.